dubs3c/SANDLADA/README.md

 ## License

-SANDLÅDA is made with ♥ by [@dubs3c](https://github.com/dubs3c) and is released under the GPL 3 license.
+SANDLÅDA is made with ♥ by [@dubs3c](https://github.com/dubs3c) and is released under the MIT license.